jcasale/PSSerilog/docs/New-SerilogBasicLogger.md

   * Creates a new Serilog configuration with a console and file sink.
   * Creates a new Serilog logger
-  * Assigns the new logger to the static Serilog default logger.
   * Begins tracking the logger in session state for disposal.
   * Returns the logger instance.